feathersui/feathersui-starling/documentation/help/markdown/panel.md

 Our changes only affect the background skin.
 The panel will continue to use the theme's padding and other styles.

+<aside class="warn">If you want to customize the styles of the header or footer sub-components outside of the theme, each requires its own, separate `AddOnFunctionStyleProvider`.
+Create the `AddOnFunctionStyleProvider` for a sub-component inside its factory, such as `headerFactory` or `footerFactory`.</aside>

 ### Background skins

 As we saw above, we can give the `Panel` a background skin that stretches to fill the entire width and height of the panel.
 In the following example, we pass in a `starling.display.Image`, but the skin may be any Starling display object: